Project Angel Parent (NYSE:MLNK) Shares Gap Down to $21.50

-Shares of Project Angel Parent LLC (NYSE:MLNK) gapped down prior to trading on Tuesday .
+Project Angel Parent LLC (NYSE:MLNK) gapped down prior to trading on Tuesday .
 The stock had previously closed at $21.50, but opened at $20.98.
-Project Angel Parent shares last traded at $20.75, with a volume of 13 shares traded.
+Project Angel Parent shares last traded at $20.75, with a volume of 13 shares trading hands.

-MLNK has been the subject of a number of recent research reports.
-William Blair initiated coverage on Project Angel Parent in a report on Monday, August 23rd.
+MLNK has been the subject of several research reports.
+Tigress Financial initiated coverage on Project Angel Parent in a research note on Friday, September 3rd.
+They issued a “buy” rating and a $34.00 target price for the company.
+Wolfe Research initiated coverage on Project Angel Parent in a research note on Monday, August 23rd.
+They issued an “outperform” rating and a $30.00 target price for the company.
+William Blair began coverage on Project Angel Parent in a research note on Monday, August 23rd.
 They issued an “outperform” rating for the company.
-Credit Suisse Group increased their target price on Project Angel Parent from $26.00 to $27.50 and gave the stock a “neutral” rating in a report on Wednesday, September 8th.
-Bank of America initiated coverage on Project Angel Parent in a report on Monday, August 23rd.
-They issued a “buy” rating and a $35.00 target price for the company.
-Tigress Financial initiated coverage on Project Angel Parent in a report on Friday, September 3rd.
-They issued a “buy” rating and a $34.00 target price for the company.
-Finally, Stifel Nicolaus started coverage on Project Angel Parent in a report on Monday, August 23rd.
-They issued a “hold” rating and a $25.00 target price for the company.
-Four investment analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-According to data from MarketBeat.com, Project Angel Parent currently has an average rating of “Buy” and a consensus price target of $30.94.
+Raymond James raised their price target on Project Angel Parent from $30.00 to $35.00 and gave the stock an “outperform” rating in a research report on Wednesday, September 8th.
+Finally, Barclays raised their price target on Project Angel Parent from $30.00 to $33.00 and gave the stock an “equal weight” rating in a research report on Wednesday, September 8th.
+Four analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
+Based on data from MarketBeat, the company has an average rating of “Buy” and a consensus price target of $30.94.

-In other news, insider Timothy Nguyen sold 1,180,000 shares of Project Angel Parent stock in a transaction on Monday, August 30th.
-The stock was sold at an average price of $24.63, for a total value of $29,063,400.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other Project Angel Parent news, insider Timothy Nguyen sold 1,180,000 shares of Project Angel Parent stock in a transaction dated Monday, August 30th.
+The stock was sold at an average price of $24.63, for a total transaction of $29,063,400.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.

 Project Angel Parent Company Profile (NYSE:MLNK)